Romanchuk/angular-i18next/README.md

 # Migration to v7

-If you use "i18next-xhr-backend" plugin make sure it's version 3.0.0 or higher
+If you use "i18next-xhr-backend" plugin make sure it's version less than 3.0.0 (version 3.0.0 is not working properly)

 # Features